open-mmlab/mmtracking/docs/quick_run.md

 evaluation = dict(interval=12)  # This evaluate the model per 12 epoch.
 ```

-**Important**: The default learning rate in config files is for 8 GPUs.
+**Important**: The default learning rate in all config files is for 8 GPUs.
 According to the [Linear Scaling Rule](https://arxiv.org/abs/1706.02677), you need to set the learning rate proportional to the batch size if you use different GPUs or images per GPU, e.g., `lr=0.01` for 8 GPUs \* 1 img/gpu and `lr=0.04` for 16 GPUs \* 2 imgs/gpu.

 #### Training on a single GPU